apache/steve/v3/README.md

 package.
 Note that Argon2 produces 32 byte hash values, which matches the 32 bytes needed for a Fernet key.

+### Storage and Transmission

-**IMPORTANT**: the `IssueToken` and `VoteKey` should never be stored.
+**IMPORTANT**: the `VoterToken` and `IssueToken` should never be stored in a way that ties them to the VoterID and IssueID.
+The `VoteKey` should never be stored.
+Instead, the `Salt(xx)` values are stored, and the tokens/key are computed when needed.

 In general, the expense of the `Hash()` function should not be short-circuited by storing the result.
 Any attacker must perform the work.
 During normal operation of the voting system, each call of the `Hash()` function should be within human-reasonable time limits (but unreasonable to perform in bulk).

-Note that `VoteToken` is stored as part of each vote, but is only emailed as the shared secret.
-It is not stored outside of votes, and is not obviously tied in any way to `VoterID`.
+Note that `VoterToken` and `IssueToken` are stored as part of each `Vote`, but those tokens provide no easy mapping back to a voter or issue.

-If `VoteToken` is not emailed, but (instead) LDAP authentication is used, then it is possible to omit storage of `VoteToken` and to simply compute it from the authenticated credentials.
+The `VoterToken` is normally emailed to the Participant.
+If it is not emailed, then LDAP authentication would be used, and the server will compute it from the authenticated credentials.

+Since `VoterToken` *may* be used by the Participant, via URL, to perform their voting, it must be "URL safe".
+If LDAP authn mode is used, then the `VoterToken` will never be encoded for humans.

+The `ElectionID` is also visible to Participants, and will be encoded as eight (8) hex digits, just like STeVe v2.

 ### (Re)Tally Process